Arlo and Janis by Jimmy Johnson for October 01, 2021

 45. 0a

-Ronald Hathcock Premium Member about 3 years ago
+Ronald Hathcock Premium Member over 3 years ago

 It’s hardly the whole globe that’s warmer.
 Some areas are unseasonably cooler.
 Here in Utah the young ladies have started quit wearing shorts and such 3 weeks earlier than usual.
 Flannels are returning as well.